maurobonfietti/rest-api-slim-php/README.md

 ## :heart: DO YOU LIKE THE PROJECT?

-You can support this project inviting me a coffee :coffee: :yum: or giving a **star** to this repo :star: :sunglasses:.
+You can support this project by inviting me a coffee :coffee: :yum: or giving a **star** to this repo :star: :sunglasses:.

 <a href='https://ko-fi.com/maurobonfietti' target='_blank'>
   <img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' />